 Each storybook in this series is designed to be fun, playful, imaginative, and to have some message that relates to positive life-skills, good manners, and self-respect.

 Sections throughout the book are intentionally left blank, awaiting YOUR images to be inserted (student drawings, class photos, etc.).
+The books also include incredible professional illustrations - but I have set aside blank spaces throughout the book for students to add their artwork as part of the book.
 You choose between a final e-book design with your images, a final paperback design with your images, or BOTH, for your class, school, or club fundraiser.

 This design provides the flexibility and creative freedom for each teacher or school to design their own lesson plans, and to use this project as a Service-Learning project for much needed funds for their classroom or school.